 Some Amazon reviews of Keranique state that what they ordered is nothing like the original product they started out with.
 It doesn’t have the minty smell, the colour is different and the results aren’t effective.

 So if you do buy from Amazon, always check the reviews for that particular retailer – I’ve linked to one that gets quite positive reviews below.
 An alternative is to buy your kit from a salon that also sells online, like Sephora or ULTA.

 LA Says: Amazon will most likely be far cheaper than buying through the manufacturer or one of its stockists.
 But avoid the temptation to go for the cheapest possible listing – and read the reviews before you buy!

 Keranique has actually expanded its range of products as of 2018, starting with exclusive in-salon treatments in professional salons.
-The brand is set to continue its retail expansion internationally over the next couple of years – so there will be plenty of places you can buy it!
+The brand is set to continue its international retail expansion over the next couple of years – so there will be plenty of places to buy it!

 Just make sure you buy the real stuff.
 You can even bring it into your hairdresser to check if you’re not sure!
 And like anything, try not to expect miracles straight away.
 Just like hair fall is a process, so too is regrowth.
 It may take time.

 Get free, semi-regular alopecia-related news things and musings.

 Psst… If no welcome email shows up, check your spam.

 Alopecian.
 Yoga Teacher.
 Copywriter.
 Here to share information, offer support and show people the adventures that can lie in hair loss.
 I’m proud to have alopecia and I want to help others embrace their baldness, too!

 Join the gang and receive semi-regular news and joy from someone with very irregular hair.